trevorsharp/youtubecast/README.md

 ### COOKIES Environment Variable (Optional)

 If you want to download YouTube content that requires user authentication to download, you will need to add cookies to your configuration.
 One reason for needing this is to download members-only videos.
 Note that the source of these videos (channel, user, or playlist) still must be either public or unlisted.
-For members-only videos, I recommend going to the channel's home page and scrolling down to find an auto-generated playlist titled "Members-only videos" which will contain all the videos posted for members of the channel.
+For members-only videos, go to the channel's home page and scroll down to find an auto-generated playlist titled "Members-only videos" which will contain all the videos posted for members of the channel.

 To generate this environment variable: